stsaz/fmedia/README.txt

 You can build fmedia without dependencies on 3rd-party libraries.
 This will be a very small package without audio (de)compression features.
 Follow these steps:

+1-2.
+Repeat previously described steps.

-1. Run this command:
+3. Run this command:

 	make install-nodeps

-2. Edit fmedia.conf and manually remove all modules that require 3rd-party libraries.
+4. Edit fmedia.conf and manually remove all modules that require 3rd-party libraries.

 ---------------